jgbell100/datasciencerookie/_posts/blog/2017-09-23-potted-history.md

 ---

-I'm currently studing for an MSc in Big Data at the [University of Stirling](https://www.stir.ac.uk/), but I've done other stuff too.
+I'm currently studying for an MSc in Big Data at the [University of Stirling](https://www.stir.ac.uk/), but I've done other stuff too.
 Here's my potted history, work-wise at least.

 ## Dot com days, dot com nights